-Debra Hanberg joined the Collaborating Centre for Prison Health and Education in August 2011.
-She is the Project Manager at the CCPHE, with a primary focus on the Public Health Agency of Canada Project project titled “A Participatory approach to preventing HIV, hepatitis C, and related sexually transmitted and blood-borne infections with federally incarcerated men in BC.”
-Prior to joining CCPHE, Debra was the Research Administrator at UBC Department of Family Practice where she coordinated the research programs and administrative activities at the Research Office.
-Debra graduated from UBC with a BA in Philosophy.
-She continued her education at Simon Fraser University in Sustainable Community Development, which is based on similar principles as community-based participatory research, and is in-part, what shaped her interest in prison health.
+Debra Hanberg joined UBC’s Collaborating Centre for Prison Health and Education as a Project Manager in 2011.
+Since that time she has managed several prison health research projects focused on preventive health and reintegration.
+She is currently responsible for a 5-year project focused on developing a participatory approach to preventing sexually transmitted and blood-borne infections among federally incarcerated men in BC.
+Prior to joining CCPHE, Debra was the Research Administrator for UBC’s Department of Family Practice Research Office where she managed its research programs and administrative activities.
+Debra graduated from UBC with a BA in Philosophy and continued her education at SFU in Sustainable Community Development.
+She is passionate about the opportunities community-based participatory research holds for affecting positive change for men and women inside correctional facilities and reintegrating back into the community.

 Mo Korchinski joined the Collaborating Centre for Prison Health and Education in March 2015.
 She is currently the Project Administrator for the CCPHE project: “Unlocking the Gates Peer Health Mentoring Program.”
 Prior to joining CCPHE, Mo worked as a research lead on the research project “Doing Time” at UBC’s Department of Family Practice Research Office.
 Mo graduated from Nicola Valley Institute of Technology with a Bachelor of Social Work in 2014.
 Mo’s passion is working with women who are involved in the justice system as Mo has many years herself been incarcerated due to along history with drug addiction